-Most factories are established between late 19th century and early 20th century.
-The factory lay outs are old with conventional robust and slow moving machineries.
-Modernisation with the concept of OHS seems to be a task that has never being attempted or thought before.
-It was equally difficult to convince the operation manager the concept of OHS and assessment of risk as it was with the supervisors or other maintenance staff down below.
+Most factories are established between the late 19th century and early 20th century.
+The factory layouts are old with conventional robust and slow-moving machineries.
+Modernisation with the concept of EHS seems to be a task that has never being attempted or thought before.
+It was equally difficult to convince the operation manager the concept of EHS and assessment of risk as it was with the supervisors or other maintenance staff down below.
 PPE were thought to be additional hassle and hindrance to the jobs.

 It is a fact that being traditionally old, practices of manufacturing in the factories are not so modernised and inherently the factory possess less hazards or risk in comparison with any other sector with complex manufacturing.
 Despite it is also not accident foolproof.
 Many instances were found of accident caused due to STF (Slip Trip and Fall), fall from height, electrical shock and caught in between machineries during maintenance activities because of practising unfair means of approaching work renowned to be ‘Jugar’.
 Fire in many tea factories is ultimate and engulfed the whole establishment turning to debris, yet the approach is, ‘it will never happen to my one’.

-Onsite job was a presentation of meticulous preparation by a team of HSE experts having sound knowledge of tea process and management system.
+Onsite job was a presentation of meticulous preparation by a team of EHS Due Diligence experts having sound knowledge of tea process and management systems.
 Calibration meetings were arranged to decide on methodology and approach.

 An in-house checklist and score sheet based on qualitative risk analysis method and safety management system approach was prepared for data collection.
 The checklist consists of all the elements mentioned in WBG–EHS and related Indian legal requirements, customised on every process in sequence and all applicable work areas thereby coverage was almost foolproof.
 The checklist also covered industrial hygiene to an extent that could be rated through qualitatively.

-Identifying Hazard and Analysis of Risk is performed to rate them on the basis of consequence and likelihood.
+Identifying Hazard and Analysis of Risk and Aspect – Impact Analysis were performed to rate them on the basis of consequence and likelihood.
 The results of analysis were expressed qualitatively and ratings were made to prioritise the action plan.
 Risk analysis was done to set action plans that are necessary on immediate or short-term, mid-term and long- term basis to determine and priorities budgets.

 Then comes the turn to suggest or recommend.
 The recommendations are not bookish or theoretical but based on the practical experience and realisation of the entire team jointly discussed and is achievable.
 Finally, a comparative study between all the estates within the company was carried out to draw attention of management, determine and prioritise tasks.

-This helped the company to achieve its mission to obtain the desired financial support from IFC-WBG for modernisation and face lift activity.
+This EHS Due Diligence helped the company to achieve its mission to obtain the desired financial support.
 Initially, the task was assigned to ten estates of the company which were relatively old and required financial support to recuperate business.
 But, later seeing its impact and long term business benefits, the top management has decided to carry out the exercise on all its remaining estates in the next two phases.

-Today, the company is leading the Indian tea sector by accomplishing to be the most trusted and ethical producer of quality tea and providing quality work environment and lifestyle to its employees.
+Today, the company is leading the Indian agribusiness and tea sector by accomplishing to be the most trusted and ethical producer of quality tea and providing quality work environment and lifestyle to its employees.